Confirmation Statement / People with significant control (PSC)

 What is a Companies House online filing account?

-A Companies House Online Filing Services account is a credit account.
-This must be set up in advance, and it is available to presenters filing 10 or more annual returns a year.
+A Companies House Online Filing Services account is a credit account, and must be set up in advance

 How do I set up an account?